top of page

 What happens during an ASD assessment?

-As it is best practice is to use a multidisciplinary approach, my ASD assessments are conducted by both myself and a Psychologist.
+As it is best practice is to use a multidisciplinary approach, my ASD assessments are conducted by both myself and an HCPC registered Psychologist.
 This ensures that our assessment and clinical decision are both valid and reliable.

 An ASD assessment compromises of two parts: